-VISIBLE\ITEMS: Number of items that appear when a DROPDOWN list is activated.
+VISIBLE_ITEMS: Number of items that appear when a DROPDOWN list is activated.
 Default: Depends on the native system.

 MULTIPLE: Allows selecting several items simultaneously (multiple list).
 Default: "NO".
+Creation only attribute in Windows.
+Valid only for simple lists with no edit box.

 SIZE: Size of the list.
-Default: smallest size that allows viewing the list.
+Default: room for 5 characters in 1 item.